Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 - Median of

-Which enables you to create really useful charts for metrics and benchmarks, that you can use to measure, track, and improve your output.
+Using these summaries enables you to create handy charts for metrics and benchmarks that you can use to measure, track, and improve your output.

-In the Jira Dashboard below, I chose to visualize a pie chart using the “Issue Type” field from Jira and a bar chart showing the number of Jira issues for each assignee.
+In the Jira Dashboard below, I visualized a pie chart using the “Issue Type” field from Jira and a bar chart showing the number of Jira issues for each assignee.

 Colorful graphs in a Visor-Jira Dashboard:

-When creating a pie or bar chart, you are able to choose conditional formatting based on the fields you’d like color-coded.
-In the section below, I chose the exact HEX coding based on issue type.
+When creating a pie or bar chart, you can choose conditional formatting based on the fields you’d like color-coded.
+I chose the exact HEX coding based on issue type in the section below.
 Visor also offers auto-formatting, where we choose the colors for you.

 HEX formatting in Visor

-In Visor you have complete freedom to custom color code your charts and reports using conditional formatting, HEX codes and a custom color picker.
+In Visor, you can add custom color codes to your charts and reports using conditional formatting, HEX codes, and a custom color picker.

-This is different from native Jira dashboards, where color coding options are very limited.
+This formatting differs from native Jira dashboards, which has minimal color coding options.

 Filtering Dashboard Charts in Visor